chainloop-dev/chainloop/README.md

 ## Supported Pieces of Evidence / Materials

+During the attestation process, you can attach different pieces of evidence and artifacts that will get uploaded to the [Content Addressable Storage](https://docs.chainloop.dev/reference/operator/cas-backend/) (if applicable) and referenced in a signed in-toto attestation.

-Chainloop supports the collection of the following pieces of evidence types:
+Chainloop supports the collection of the following list of evidence types.
+For the full list please refer to [this page](https://docs.chainloop.dev/reference/operator/material-types)

 - [CycloneDX SBOM](https://github.com/CycloneDX/specification)
 - [SPDX SBOM](https://spdx.dev/specifications/)